Cats and dogs can get fleas in the winter, so it's a good idea to continue flea treatment all year long.

 As new, more effective and safer products became available and one of the big lessons learned was that guessing when flea season starts and stops each year caused even the new products to fail.
 Year-round treatment dramatically heightened the success of these products.

 Do I continue to treat my pet for fleas year round?
 In North Carolina, the answer is “yes!”
-During the winter months, your pets are less likely to become infested with fleas, but it does happen.
+During the winter months, it used to be that your pets were less likely to become infested with fleas, Pets with flea issues are becoming common all year round.
 Since fleas can enter your home and infect your pet in so many ways - through cracks, screen doors, even by riding on your clothes – it’s vital that you and your pet are protected.
 Using a monthly flea control product dramatically reduces the probability of full-on flea infestations and prevents secondary bacterial infections due to itching.
 It will also help prevent parasites caused by fleas, such as tapeworms.

 Another concern is that if flea control products aren’t administered during the winter, more effort is required (in addition to patience) in the future to eliminate fleas.
 Ridding your home of a flea infestation can be a costly problem to fix; it’s better to prevent fleas monthly than fight a full-on infestation.